hyperledger/indy-hipe/text/0003-did-comm/README.md

 Taken together, _Secure_ and _Private_ require that the protocol be decentralized and maximally opaque to the surveillance economy.

-_Interoperable_ means that A2A should work across programming languages, blockchains, vendors, OS/platforms, networks, legal jurisdictions, geos, cryptographies, and hardware--as well as across time.
+_Interoperable_ means that DIDComm should work across programming languages, blockchains, vendors, OS/platforms, networks, legal jurisdictions, geos, cryptographies, and hardware--as well as across time.
 That's quite a list.
-It means that A2A intends something more than just Indy compatibility; it aims to be a future-proof _lingua franca_ of all self-sovereign interactions.
+It means that DIDComm intends something more than just Indy compatibility; it aims to be a future-proof _lingua franca_ of all self-sovereign interactions.

-_Transport-agnostic_ means that it should be possible to use A2A over HTTP(S) 1.x and 2.0, WebSockets, IRC, Bluetooth, AMQP, NFC, Signal, email, push notifications to mobile devices, Ham radio, multicast, snail mail, carrier pigeon, and more.
+_Transport-agnostic_ means that it should be possible to use DIDComm over HTTP(S) 1.x and 2.0, WebSockets, IRC, Bluetooth, AMQP, NFC, Signal, email, push notifications to mobile devices, Ham radio, multicast, snail mail, carrier pigeon, and more.